leafo/lapis/docs/actions.md

 #### `application:handle_error(err, trace)`

-Every action executed by Lapis is wrapped by [`xpcall`][1].
-This ensures fatal errors can be captured and a meaningful error page can be generated instead of the server's default error page, which may not be useful.
+Every action executed by Lapis is called through [`xpcall`][1].
+This ensures that fatal errors can be captured and a meaningful error page can be produced instead of the server's default error page.

-The error handler should only be used to capture fatal and unexpected errors, expected errors are discussed in the [Exception Handling guide]($root/reference/exception_handling.html)
+The error handler should only be utilized to capture fatal and unexpected errors.
+Expected errors are discussed in the [Exception Handling guide]($root/reference/exception_handling.html).

-Lapis comes with an error handler pre-defined that extracts information about the error and renders the template specified by `application.error_page`.
-This error page contains a stack trace and the error message.
+Lapis comes with a pre-defined error handler that extracts information about the error and renders it into the template specified by `application.error_page`.
+This error page includes a stack trace and the error message.

-If you want to have your own error handling logic you can override the method `handle_error`:
+If you wish to implement your own error handling logic, you can override the `handle_error` method.

 $dual_code{
 lua = [[